phaserjs/phaser/README.md

 * WebGL support for compressed texture formats added.
 * PIXI.SpriteBatch has been removed as it's no longer used internally.
 * PIXI.RenderTexture has been removed as it's no longer used internally.
+* PIXI.TileSprite has been removed as it's no longer used internally.

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).